Curriculum

 KS4 Impact

-Pupils have secured the expected numeracy and literacy skills when they reach key transition points
+• Pupils have made progress towards expected numeracy and literacy skills when they reach key transition points

 Local schools are supported to reintegrate and maintain positive behaviour, and the strategies used by us become practice in the mainstream school.